Team 1 - Rio Tinto / AR & VR

 Hint: you do not have to offer a comprehensive survey of all the innovations that your company has to offer.
-Focus on the coolest one/ones.
+Focus on the coolest one.
 Wow us.

+Store the video and the .pptx (if any) on the S: drive under Grazioli/DI videos, so it will be easy to retrieve.
 Before class, test the equipment.
-Make sure that the video shows well and that the audio works.
+Make sure that the video shows and that the audio works.

 In class, each team will briefly introduce themselves and the company.
-For some companies (e.g., amazon) this can be fairly short.
-For others (e.g., Oxford Nanopore) you will have to explain a little more: what does the company do?
+What does the company do?
 To whom do they sell it?
 How big are they?
-Who do they compete against?
 Are they successful?
-Give us enough context so that the video makes sense.
-After that, the team will present the video and then lead a 10 minute conversation about what we saw.
-Ask the audience if they have comments or questions, and if time allows be prepared to challenge the audience with some thought-provoking thoughts / questions about the presented innovation.
-We expect the team to be reasonably well informed (albeit not omniscient) about what they showed.
-Extra credit for connecting the video to the concepts discussed in class.
+Give us just enough context so that the innovation makes sense.
+After that, focus on the innovation.
+What is it?
+How does it work?
+Who are the users/customers?
+How does it create value?
+How does the company capture value?
+Finally, lead a 5/10 minute conversation about what we saw.
+We expect you to be well-informed about the innovation, but you do not need to know everything about the company.
+Extra kudos for connecting the video to the concepts discussed in class.
 However, if the connection is not there or is not particularly insightful, do not force it.

 - In a short video less is more.
 Try to have one thesis / one insight about the innovation and carry that trough the whole presentation.

 - Make sure that you use a good mike and that you can be heard clearly.

 - If you read text, try to be dynamic in your reading - approximate conversational speaking, be enthusiastic about what you read.

 - Feel free to talk to the instructor if you would like more guidance.